Maintaining Your Machine

 Too high or too low humidity can mean your machine needs more regular servicing.
 Excess humidity will cause moisture build up on internal parts which can lead to corrosion.
 A dry climate will speed up the natural tendency for lubricants to dry up and dissipate.

 Avoid direct sunlight and heat.
 It can discolour and even warp the plastic housings.
 Excessive heat on LCD screens can and will damage the screen.
+Excessive heat will also contribute to drying out the lubricants prematurely.

 Cover your machine to prevent dust and other contaminants.
 If you have pets that shed hair, it is important to prevent hair settling in or around the machine.
 We have seen machines become very tight because of an accumulation of pet hair